fread-ink/ebook-paginator/README.md

 * Implement gotoPage()
 * Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
+* Figure out how to render partial table with same cell sizes as full table
 * Add pageCount function
 * Add option to auto-recalc on browser resize or font size changes
 * Add support for at least the 'truthy' values for `break-after`